-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objectives: Material assets 14.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objectives: A Material assets 14.
 Use natural resources and energy more efficiently.
 Resource consumption and climate change Maintaining Herefordshire Council's County Site and Monuments Register.
 Countywide data would be too large to incorporate into this template.
-Whilst there is no locally specific data available at present, there are numerous archaeological and historic sites in Whitbourne according to the latest version of the register. - No specific targets identified, but need to ensure that the register is kept up to date.
+Whilst there is no locally specific data available at present, there are numerous scheduled monuments in Ross according to the latest version of the register. - No specific targets identified, but need to ensure that the register is kept up to date.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Environmental Records Register (search April 2014).
+Herefordshire Environmental Records Register (searched July 2014).

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 14.
 Use natural resources and energy more efficiently.
 Resource consumption and climate change Monitoring changes to historic landscapes.
-Rapid Townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross.
-Urban Fringe Sensitivity Analysis (2010) only considers sites on the urban fringe of Hereford and the five market towns. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: Po pulation, Biodivers ity, Flora and Fauna 15.
+Condition of highly sensitive local landscapes and areas of significant or local historical interest are reported in the Urban Fringe Sensitivity Analysis and Ross Rapid Townscape Assessment respectively. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations Urban Fringe Sensitivity Analysis (2010).
+Ross Rapid Townscape Assessment (2010).
+SEA Topic cover ed by objective: Po opulation, Biodivers ity, Flora and Fauna 15.
 Value, protect, enhance or restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment Number of developments meeting and surpassing national design standards.
 There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -